-AltaLink recognizes the deep connections Aboriginal Peoples have to the land and traditional territories and respects the diversity of Aboriginal cultures.
+AltaLink recognizes the deep connections Indigenous Peoples have to the land and traditional territories and respects the diversity of Indigenous cultures.

 AltaLink's service area includes 19 First Nations Reserves and two Métis Settlements.
-We consult with Aboriginal Communities on new transmission projects and on the maintenance of our existing facilities.
+We consult with Indigenous communities on new transmission projects and on the maintenance of our existing facilities.

-AltaLink's extensive service area includes many Aboriginal communities, municipalities and valued stakeholders and we look for broad-reaching initiatives to invest in the communities where we live and operate.
+AltaLink's extensive service area includes many Indigenous communities, municipalities and valued stakeholders and we look for broad-reaching initiatives to invest in the communities where we live and operate.

 - Truth and Reconciliation Commission of Canada sponsorship

 - Alberta Indigenous Games